 Current from April 2014

-Wrote a SDN controller and RESTful API for DANCES using the Ryu framework
+Designed and wrote the SDN controller and RESTful API for the NSF-funded project, DANCES.

-Created NOC-oriented web applications to display active network measurements, utilizing Web10G metrics
+Created NOC-oriented web applications to display monitored network measurements, utilizing Web10G metrics.

-Administered a development instance of InfluxDB, a time series database, and integrated it with data visualization web applications
+Designed a NoSQL schema for storing TCP flow metrics in InfluxDB, a time series database, and integrated it with data visualization web applications.